KatiusciaNovaesdeSa/ShopApp-frontend-main/README.md

 List of features ready and TODOs for future development:

-- All users register would receive a confirmation email to their email address.
+- All users who register would receive a confirmation email to their email address.
-- All users must login to buy books and can log out after they finish ordering.
+- Users must login to buy books and can log out after they finish ordering.
 - Users can choose books by book genres.
 - The add to cart feature helps buyers keep track of their order and see the book title and quantities.
 - Buyers can place orders directly and after placing the order, the cart is emptied.